 This website is about the medical history of Newmarket, a small town on the Suffolk/Cambridgeshire border, England, best known for horse racing.
-It shows how the history of medicine unfolded in the town, but in so doing also illustrates how medicine developed more generally, especially in English provincial towns (scroll down or click here for a summary in one paragraph!).
+It shows how the history of medicine unfolded in the town, but in doing so illustrates how medicine developed more generally, especially in English provincial towns (scroll down or click here for a summary in one paragraph!).

 The information collected together on this website, presented and discussed, might be of interest to Newmarket medics past or present, medical historians, family historians whose medical ancestors had links with the town, local historians, or any Newmarket and district residents.
 It might even be of interest to others more widely who are fascinated by historical things in general, especially when told from the perspective of the ordinary and obscure, i.e. people just like most of us, who nevertheless often lead interesting lives that have something to say – see the p.s. below.
 Too often history is told from the perspective of an influential/powerful minority, losing little gems like William Sandiver 2’s daughter Elizabeth, the fascinating life of Susan Hamerton Greene, and many others like them who are brought to life on this website.